Skip to main content

 Hejaz

-The Hejaz region, home to the holy cities of Mecca and Medina, has a cuisine influenced by the diverse pilgrims who visit from around the world.
-Seafood is prominent due to the region's proximity to the Red Sea. *Saleeg*, a creamy rice dish cooked with milk and broth, is a Hejazi specialty, often served with chicken or lamb. *Mandi*, a dish of rice and meat cooked in an underground oven, is also popular.
-The region's cuisine features a variety of spices, including cardamom, cinnamon, and saffron, reflecting the area's historical role as a trading hub.
-Dates, particularly the Ajwa variety from Medina, are highly prized.
-Breads like *tamees* (a fluffy flatbread) are staples.
-The influence of Indian, Indonesian, and Turkish cuisines can be seen in dishes like *kabsa* (spiced rice with meat) and *sambousek* (savory pastries).
+The Hejaz, home to Mecca and Medina, has a cuisine shaped by the pilgrims who arrive from every part of the Muslim world.
+Seafood is prominent thanks to the Red Sea. *Saleeg*, a creamy rice dish cooked with milk and broth and served with chicken or lamb, is a Hejazi specialty, and *mandi*, rice and meat cooked in an underground oven, is common too.
+The region's cooking draws on cardamom, cinnamon, and saffron, a legacy of its history as a trading hub.
+Dates are prized here, particularly the Ajwa variety from Medina, and breads like *tamees*, a fluffy flatbread, are everyday staples.
+You can taste Indian, Indonesian, and Turkish influence in dishes like *kabsa* and *sambousek*.

 Cultural Significance:

-Hejazi cuisine reflects the region's role as the spiritual center of Islam, with dishes that have evolved to serve pilgrims from around the world.
-The cuisine balances local traditions with international influences.
+Hejazi cuisine grew up around the region's role as the spiritual center of Islam, its dishes shaped over centuries by pilgrims from around the world.
+It holds local tradition and outside influence in the same plate.

 Signature Dishes: